jdhitsolutions/PSScriptTools/docs/Out-ConditionalColor.md

 PS C:\> get-service -displayname windows* | out-conditionalcolor @{Stopped='Red'} status -ov winstop
 ```

 Repeat the previous example, but also save the output to the variable winstop.
-When you look at $Winstop you'll see the services, but they won't be coloredized.
+When you look at $Winstop you'll see the services, but they won't be colorized.
 This example uses the parameters positionally.

 ### EXAMPLE 3